Allen's Swift Concurrency for Swift 6 (Part-1)

 • async let / TaskGroup (Parallel Processing Techniques)

-(This course took over a year to produce the textbook.
-Because it covers the most optimal/best content for learning and more detailed learning material than any other Swift Concurrency content on Earth, we ask for your understanding that we are selling the textbook separately to maintain the quality of the course.
+(It took over a year to produce the textbook for this course.
+As it covers the most optimal/best content for learning and provides more detailed information than any other Swift Concurrency-related material on the planet, we ask for your understanding that the textbook is sold separately to maintain the quality of the course.
 Purchasing the textbook is optional.
-It is perfectly fine to purchase only the course.)
+You are more than welcome to purchase only the course.)

 Swift Concurrency for Swift 6 by Allen (Part -1 / Part -2 Integrated Textbook)